wacncontent/CustomizeTool/output/articles/app-service-web/app-service-vnet-integration-powershell.md

 ##### Upload the web app certificate to the virtual network #####

 A manual, one-time step is required for each subscription and virtual network combination.
 That is, if you are connecting apps in Subscription A to Virtual Network A, you will need to do this step only once regardless of how many apps you configure.
 If you are adding a new app to another virtual network, you'll need to do this again.
-The reason for this is that a set of certificates is generated at a subscription level in Azure Web App, and the set is generated once for each virtual network that the apps will connect to.
+The reason for this is that a set of certificates is generated at a subscription level in Azure App Service, and the set is generated once for each virtual network that the apps will connect to.

 The certificates will have already been set if you followed these steps or if you integrated with the same virtual network by using the portal.